 The Spa

-The spa at Meadowood is a Forbes Five-Star Spa and all about retreating to quiet and calm.
-Two gardens offer a spot to pause and breathe, and the treatment menu (with each offering lasting at least ninety minutes) draws inspiration from the valley itself.
-Before any treatment, you’ll have the chance to experience an aromatherapy steam bath.
+Meadowood Spa is a Forbes Travel Guide Five-Star Spa, all about retreating to quiet and calm.
+Two garden lounges, for men and women, offer a private sanctuary to pause and breathe, with separate steam rooms, saunas, and plunge pools.
+The treatment menu draws inspiration from the valley itself, with products that incorporate native ingredients.
+YourSmartFlyer travel advisorcan arrange anaromatherapy steam bath ahead of your treatment—an add-on worth opting for.
 We recommend the From the Fields treatment, which includes exfoliation, a wrap, a massage, relaxation time, and a culinary treat.

 Dining at Meadowood

-Meadowood’s newest dining venue, Forum, is local in its appeal and approach.
-This seasonally inspired restaurant offers dining in a spacious indoor-outdoor setting and serves handcrafted cocktails and coveted wines at the bar.
-The other option on the property, the Terrace Café and Bar, offers an al fresco dining setting for breakfast and lunch.
+Meadowood’s central dining venue, Forum, is local in its appeal and approach.
+Open to the public, this seasonally inspired restaurant and bar offers dining in a spacious indoor-outdoor setting and serves three meals a day, along with handcrafted cocktails and coveted wines.
+Another option on the property, the al-fresco Terrace Café, is reserved for members and overnight guests and offers lunch, shareable dishes, cocktails, and wine until 5:30 p.m. daily.

-The programming at Meadowood Napa Valley's Wine Center includes tastings, vinter chats, and behind-the-scenes tours.
+The programming at Meadowood Napa Valley’s Wine Center includes tastings, vintner chats, and behind-the-scenes tours.

 Getting active at Meadowood